inveniosoftware/docs-invenio-rdm/docs/customize/custom_fields/records.md

 **Keyword**

-If the custom field will contain text values that only need to be searched as "exact match" (e.g. names or other short text values).
-Then using a keyword is the correct option.
-On the hand, if the values are long (e.g. a description or abstract) or need to be searchable (e.g. finding _trees_ when searching for _tree_, i.e. not an "exact match") then using a `TextCF` is preferable.
+If the custom field will contain text values that only need to be searched as "exact match" (e.g. names or other short text values), then using a keyword is the correct option.
+On the other hand, if the values are long (e.g. a description or abstract) or need to be searchable (e.g. finding _trees_ when searching for _tree_, i.e. not an "exact match") then using a `TextCF` is preferable.

 ```python
 RDM_CUSTOM_FIELDS = [